-Index performance factor: With respect to each underlying index, final index level / initial index level Listing: The securities will not be listed on any securities exchange.
-Agent: HSBC Securities (USA) Inc., an affiliate of HSBC.
-See "Additional Information About the Securities - Supplemental plan of distribution (conflicts of interest)."
-Coupon barrier level: 1,241.9115 with respect to the RTY, 2,741.28 with respect to the SPX and 8,440.5825 with respect to the NDX, each of which is 75% of its initial index level Principal barrier level: 1,241.9115 with respect to the RTY, 2,741.28 with respect to the SPX and 8,440.5825 with respect to the NDX, each of which is 75% of its initial index level Initial index level: 1,655.882 with respect to the RTY, 3,655.04 with respect to the SPX and 11,254.11 with respect to the NDX, each of which was its official closing level on the pricing date.
+Index performance factor: With respect to each underlying index, final index level / initial index level Coupon barrier level: With respect to each underlying index, 75% of its initial index level Downside threshold level: With respect to each underlying index, 75% of its initial index level Initial index level: With respect to each underlying index, its official closing level on the pricing date.
 Final index level: With respect to each underlying index, its official closing level on the valuation date.
 Worst performing underlying index: The underlying index with the largest percentage decrease from its initial index level to its final index level.
-Estimated initial value: The estimated initial value of the securities is less than the price you pay to purchase the securities.
+Estimated initial value: The estimated initial value of the securities is expected to be less than the price you pay to purchase the securities.
 The estimated initial value does not represent a minimum price at which we or any of our affiliates would be willing to purchase your securities in the secondary market, if any, at any time.
-See "Risk Factors-The estimated initial value of the securities, which was determined by us on the pricing date, is less than the price to public and may differ from the market value of the securities in the secondary market, if any."
-CUSIP / ISIN: 40441XPT1 / US40441XPT18
+The estimated initial value will be calculated on the pricing date and will be set forth in the pricing supplement to which this free writing prospectus relates.
+See "Risk Factors-The estimated initial value of the securities, which will be determined by us on the pricing date, is expected to be less than the price to public and may differ from the market value of the securities in the securities in the secondary market, if any."
+CUSIP / ISIN: 40441XPS3 / US40441XPS35

-HSBC has filed a registration statement (including a prospectus, a prospectus supplement and Equity Index Underlying Supplement) with the SEC for the offering to which this pricing supplement relates.
+HSBC has filed a registration statement (including a prospectus, a prospectus supplement and Equity Index Underlying Supplement) with the SEC for the offering to which this free writing prospectus relates.
 Before you invest, you should read the prospectus, prospectus supplement and Equity Index Underlying Supplement in that registration statement and other documents HSBC has filed with the SEC for more complete information about HSBC and this offering.
 You may get these documents for free by visiting EDGAR on the SEC's web site at www.sec.gov.
 Alternatively, HSBC Securities (USA) Inc. or any dealer participating in this offering will arrange to send you the prospectus, prospectus supplement and Equity Index Underlying Supplement if you request them by calling toll-free 1-866-811-8049.